 In the above example, losses were less than gains.
 (Gains>Losses)

-But what if vice-versa happens?
+But what if the vice versa happens?
 Losses become more than gains?
 (Losses>Gains)

 Will Tax Loss Harvesting Work?